brunoflmg/s3podcasts/README.md

-# s3podcasts
+# S3 Podcasts Wordpress Plugin

-Wordpress Plugin to store podcasts in Amazon S3
+A simple plugin to upload podcasts to your Amazon S3 instance and use in your Wordpress blog.

+This is my first wordpress plugin developed to learn how to build WP Plugins.
+It needs a lot of improvements and maybe and MVC Layer to looks well, but it works :)

+Sorry for my bad English skills.

 ## Depedencies